Planning Channels

 - Public: Visible to all users in the account, can view and operate incidents but cannot modify channel configuration

-- Private: Only visible to management team, creator, and account administrators
+- Private: Only visible to the owning team (or managing team), creator, and account administrators

 Enable Outlier Incident Detection (Optional)